bhargav265/CS269/README.md

 By incorporating the above changes, T-POS outperforms the Stanford tagger by reducing the error upto 26%.

-The below table compares the performance of T-POS by different in domain data and other POS taggers.
+The below table compares the performance of T-POS by different in domain data.

 <img src="Table2.PNG" width="500" align="middle">